-Treatments for Pituitary Tumors at UPMC
+Surgical Treatments for Pituitary and Skull Base Tumors

 For most people, the best treatment is to remove the pituitary tumor.
 At UPMC, the preferred method for this surgery is the Endoscopic Endonasal Approach (EEA).